SEE332 - Transmission and Distribution System Design

 |Scheduled learning activities - campus||

-2 x 2 hour seminar per week, 1 x 2 hour studio per week.
-Students are required to attend and participate in practical activities for this unit at scheduled sessions on multiple days during the trimester.
+2 x 2 hour seminars per week, 1 x 2 hour studio per week.

 |Scheduled learning activities - cloud (online)||

-1 x 2 hour online seminar per week, 8 hours of self-directed online studios per trimester.
-In addition, recorded materials will be made available throughout the trimester.
-Students are required to attend and participate in practical activities at the Geelong Waurn Ponds Campus on the particular scheduled days during the intensive Week (typically week 6).
+Online independent and collaborative learning including a 1 x 2 hour seminar per week.
+Students are required to attend and participate in practical laboratories at the Waurn Ponds (Geelong) Campus for the scheduled sessions during the trimester intensive activities as detailed in the unit site.

 This is a project oriented designed based learning (PODBL) unit, which aims to provide students the opportunity to gain a solid understanding of the operating principles and design of power transmission and distribution systems.
 Students will engage in a Transmission and Distribution System Design Project.
 They will explore and learn about different transmission and distribution system technologies.
 Students will also develop skills in computer modelling and practical implementation of their design to analyse the system performances.